Message Analyzer Tutorial

 To learn more about configuring a Live Trace Session, see Capturing Message Data.

+Event tracing functionality is integrated with all message providers that are used by Message Analyzer.
+Moreover, all Message Analyzer providers are instrumented with ETW technology so that events can be returned in a trace along with network traffic.
 The Message Analyzer trace model uses ETW to enable integrated capture and display of messages and events from a large number of system components.
-Whenever you start a Live Trace Session, the underlying message provider/s in the Trace Scenario that you select are enabled to the ETW Session Controller, which determines if there are any specific Keyword event or error Level settings that modify which events are to be returned to the ETW Consumer, which in this case is Message Analyzer.
+Whenever you start a Live Trace Session, the underlying message provider/s in the Trace Scenario that you select are enabled to an ETW Session Controller, which determines if there are any specific Keyword event or error Level settings that modify which events are to be returned to the ETW Consumer, which in this case is Message Analyzer.
 If there are no such settings, then the ETW Session Controller returns all events generated by the component that is instrumented for ETW.
-Message Analyzer then displays detailed, human-readable information for ETW traces.
+Message Analyzer then displays detailed, human-readable information for events at an event layer that is below the networking stack in all traces.

 Message Analyzer also supports registered event providers on your system that use the managed object format (MOF) schema as the basis of generating their events.
 These event providers typically appear in the Add Provider drop-down list on the Live Trace tab of the New Session dialog for a Live Trace Session.
 With MOF support, events that are captured by Message Analyzer from MOF-instrumented providers can be fully parsed.
 Without MOF support, messages that are captured from MOF-based providers are displayed as simple ETW messages with no additional parsing.